eamesa/maii-journal/_posts/2022-04-02-three-things-i-learned-from-the-ruby-koans.md

 Here are (at least) three things I learned from [The Ruby Koans](http://rubykoans.com/):

--Ruby is hard!

--assert test, "error message"
+- assert test, "error message"

--For Arrays array[2,5] means start at the element 2 and take 5 elements.
+- For Arrays array[2,5] means start at the element 2 and take 5 elements.

 ```sh
 assert_equal [1,2,3,4,5], (1..5).to_a